 Wisconsin updated its references to the Internal Revenue Code (IRC) to generally conform with the IRC as amended to December 31, 2016.
-One notable outcome is that Wisconsin now conforms to the federal law that allows individuals over 70½ years of age to exclude from taxable income up to $100,000 distributed from an IRA to a charitable organization.
+One notable outcome is that effective for tax years after December 31, 2017, Wisconsin now conforms to the federal law that allows individuals over 70½ years of age to exclude from taxable income up to $100,000 distributed from an IRA to a charitable organization.
 One notable exception is the exclusion of the changes to the IRC partnership audit rules.
 Wisconsin will still follow the previous partnership audit rules.

 Delay in Issuance of Income Tax Refund

 The department will not issue a refund to an employed individual before March 1 of the current tax year unless both the individual and the individual’s employer have filed all required returns and forms with the department for that tax year.